 Technology the Great System Destabilizer

 Technology in general, and social media in particular, has contributed significantly to the growing political instability in America.
 It has enabled conspiracy theories and lies to displace debate over facts.
-Without technology and social media there would have been no Trump, Trumpism, Breitbart, Parler, Proud Boys-Oath Takers, political institutional collapse, and now accelerating decline of Democracy in America.
-Technology may not be the fundamental cause of the above, but it certainly has been a major enabler of the deepening of the more fundamental causes.
+Without technology and social media there would have been no Trump, Trumpism, Breitbart, Parler, Proud Boys-Oath Takers, political institutional collapse, and now the accelerating decline of democracy in the U.S. Technology may not be the fundamental cause of the above, but it certainly has been a major enabler of the deepening of the more fundamental causes.

 The Real Origins of the Conflict

-Since at least the past quarter century the central bank of the US, the Federal Reserve, has pumped tens of trillions of dollars into the banking system.
-The big commercial banks affiliated with the Fed—i.e. Chases, Wells, Citi, Bank of America—in turn have loaned the tens of trillions of dollars to the shadow banks—i.e. investment banks, private equity, VCs, hedge funds, etc. They in turn redirect much of it into financial asset markets—stocks, bonds, derivatives, etc. They reap record financial profits for themselves and their owners and members, who then redirect it back into the same markets as well.
+Since at least the past quarter century the central bank of the U.S., the Federal Reserve, has pumped tens of trillions of dollars into the banking system.
+The big commercial banks affiliated with the Fed—i.e. Chase, Wells, Citi, Bank of America—in turn have loaned the tens of trillions of dollars to the shadow banks—i.e. investment banks, private equity, VCs, hedge funds, etc. They, in turn, redirect much of it into financial asset markets—stocks, bonds, derivatives, etc. They reap record financial profits for themselves and their owners and members, who then redirect it back into the same markets as well.